Time Out of Mind (1947 film): Development

 Film rights were bought by Universal who in July 1936 announced a film version would start the following month under the direction of James Whale with Jane Wyatt to play Kate.
 Field came out to Hollywood to consult on the script.

 The film ended up not being made for a number of years however two very successful movies were filmed of Field novels, All This and Heaven Too and And Now Tomorrow which revived Universal's interest.

 In April 1945 Universal said Jane Murfin would produce.
 In July Ferde Grofe was signed to write the music.

 In December 1945 J Arthur Rank of Britain announced he had signed a deal with Universal which would involve exchange of talent.
 Phyllis Calvert, one of his leading stars, was attached to Time Out of Mind.

 In July 1946 Universal announced they would make the film that year, with Calvert to star and Robert Siodmak to direct.
 Calvert had been reluctant to make the movie but admired The Spiral Staircase and agreed to take the role after Siodmak became attached.
 Eddie Albert was announced as male star but he eventually dropped out and the male lead would be played by Ric Hutton, borrowed from Warner Bros.

 Calvert arrived in Los Angeles in September.
 She says the studio threw her a big party then the producer told her that Siodmak was not going to be available and Frank Ryan would take over as director.
 The star protested and insisted Siodmak have the job.
 She says this led to a reputation for her being difficult.

 Siodmak called it "a preposterous film... the story was absurd (who can sympathise with a main character who doesn't believe steam will ever supplant the sailing ship?)".

-Siodmark says he was about to direct a film in Britain when presented with the script, but he refused to do it.
+Siodmak says he was about to direct a film in Britain when presented with the script, but he refused to do it.
 "Apparently this put them on the spot" he later said claiming they "sent a deputation literally on its knees begging me to come back and direct it."
 His agent used this to negotiate "a mad contract whereby they trebled my salary for two years and gave me the right to veto the finished film's release if I didn't like it."

 By October Siodmak was back on the movie.
 In November 1946, the week before filming was to start, Murfin left Universal.
 Siodmak took over as producer.